-Treasurer Tishaura Jones announced several actions to promote health and wellbeing of St. Louisans
+Amid growing pandemic and record unemployment claims, Treasurer Tishaura O. Jones announces additional actions for health and wellbeing of St. Louisans

-St. Louis—On Monday, March 16, 2020, Treasurer Jones announced several actions to help prevent the spread of COVID-19 and address economic hardship.
+St. Louis—On Tuesday, April 21, Treasurer Tishaura O. Jones announced the extension of pandemic parking changes indefinitely, with plans to reevaluate mid-May.
+The changes are designed to help prevent the spread of COVID-19 and address economic hardship.

-- Parking meters will be free, and no tickets will be written through April 6, 2020.
+- Parking meters will be free, and no tickets will be written.

 - All hearings for parking ticket adjudication will be rescheduled.

-- All departments have developed skeleton crew and work-from-home plans.
-Offices and garages are being thoroughly cleaned with numerous precautions to protect the health of workers.
+- All departments have implemented skeleton crew and work-from-home plans.
+Offices and garages are being thoroughly cleaned with numerous precautions to protect the health of St. Louisans.

-These efforts will limit human contact and the spread of coronavirus and other germs on surfaces, while also helping people through an economically difficult period while schools are closed.
+These efforts will limit human contact and the spread of coronavirus, while also helping people through an economically difficult period.

 This policy may be updated as the situation develops.

 Elected in 2012, Treasurer Tishaura O. Jones has transformed the Treasurer’s Office and Parking Division to increase transparency, integrity, and service.
 New initiatives have yielded over $25 million for St. Louis.
 Jones launched the Office of Financial Empowerment (OFE) to help St. Louisans make better financial choices, and OFE’s College Kids Program has helped over 16,000 public school students start educational savings accounts, with over $1.1 million so far to give children a better future.
 She has a Master’s in Health Administration from the Saint Louis University School of Public Health and a Bachelor’s degree in Finance from Hampton University and uses the Ferguson Commission report as a guide to “invest in people.”
 Learn more at www.stltreasurer.org, www.parklouie.com, www.STLCollegeKids.org, and www.stlofe.org.